-The Public Offering Price of the Units for a Trust is computed by adding any applicable initial sales charge to the net asset value per Unit of such Trust.
-The net asset value per Unit of a Trust is determined by the Trustee in accordance with the Indenture.
-The total sales charge is equal, in the aggregate, to a maximum charge of 1.50% of the Public Offering Price (1.523% of the net amount invested in Securities).
-In addition, during the initial offering period a per Unit amount sufficient to reimburse the Sponsor for organization costs is added to the Public Offering Price for all purchases, including those which are subject to any of the sales charge reductions described below.
-See Expenses and Charges-Initial Expenses.
+The Public Offering Price of the Units for the Trust is computed by adding any applicable initial sales charge to the net asset value per Unit of the Trust.
+The net asset value per Unit of the Trust is determined by the Trustee in accordance with the Indenture.
+The total sales charge is equal, in the aggregate, to a maximum charge of 2.40% of the Public Offering Price (2.459% of the net amount invested in Securities).
+As of the close of the initial offering period, a per Unit amount sufficient to reimburse the Sponsor for organization costs, not exceeding the amount of estimated organization costs, nor the actual amount of such costs, whichever is lower, will be deducted from the assets of the Trust, impacting the net asset value of all Units, including those which are subject to any of the sales charge reductions described below.
+See Invesment Summary-Public Offering Price and Expenses and Charges-Initial Expenses.

-The initial sales charge is equal to the difference between the total sales charge (maximum of 1.50% of the Public Offering Price) and the sum of the maximum fixed dollar amount of the remaining deferred sales charge (initially \$0.150 per Unit).
+The initial sales charge is equal to the difference between the total sales charge (maximum of 2.40% of the Public Offering Price) and the sum of the maximum fixed dollar amount of the remaining deferred sales charge (initially \$0.240 per Unit).
 As a result, on the Initial Date of Deposit and any other day the Public Offering Price equals \$10.00 per Unit, purchasers will pay no initial sales charge.
 If the Public Offering Price exceeds \$10.00 per Unit purchasers will pay an initial sales charge calculated as described above.
-If the Public Offering Price is less than \$10.00 per Unit, purchasers will receive a credit at the time of purchase equal to the difference between their applicable total sales charge (maximum of 1.50% of the Public Offering Price) and the fixed dollar amount of the remaining deferred sales charge (a "Credit").
+If the Public Offering Price is less than \$10.00 per Unit, purchasers will receive a credit at the time of purchase equal to the difference between their applicable total sales charge (maximum of 2.40% of the Public Offering Price) and the fixed dollar amount of the remaining deferred sales charge (a "Credit").
 The initial sales charge, if any, is deducted from the purchase price of a Unit at the time of purchase and paid to the Sponsor.

-The deferred sales charge of \$0.150 per Unit is accrued in three monthly installments and will be charged to a Trust's capital account established under the Indenture (the "Capital Account") on the dates specified in the Summary of Essential Information-Deferred Sales Charge Payment Dates.
-As a result of the deferred sales charge being a fixed dollar amount, if the Public Offering Price exceeds \$10.00 per Unit, the deferred sales charge will be less than 1.50%, and as noted above, an initial sales charge will apply.
-If the Public Offering Price is less than \$10.00 per Unit, the deferred sales charge will exceed 1.50%, in which case a Credit will be applied to ensure the purchaser is not charged more than the maximum of 1.50% of the Public Offering Price.
-If a Deferred Sales Charge Payment Date is not a business day, the payment will be charged to a Trust on the next business day.
-To the extent that the entire deferred sales charge of \$0.150 per Unit has not been deducted at the time of repurchase or redemption of Units prior to the final date specified in a Trust's Summary of Essential Information- Deferred Sales Charge Payment Dates section, any unpaid amount will be deducted from the proceeds.
+The deferred sales charge of \$0.240 per Unit is accrued in five monthly installments and will be charged to the Trust's capital account established under the Indenture (the "Capital Account") on the dates specified in the Summary of Essential Information-Deferred Sales Charge Payment Dates.
+As a result of the deferred sales charge being a fixed dollar amount, if the Public Offering Price exceeds \$10.00 per Unit, the deferred sales charge will be less than 2.40%, and as noted above, an initial sales charge will apply.
+If the Public Offering Price is less than

+\$10.00 per Unit, the deferred sales charge will exceed 2.40%, in which case a Credit will be applied to ensure the purchaser is not charged more than the maximum of 2.40% of the Public Offering Price.
+If a Deferred Sales Charge Payment Date is not a business day, the payment will be charged to the Trust on the next business day.
+To the extent that the entire deferred sales charge of \$0.240 per Unit has not been deducted at the time of repurchase or redemption of Units prior to the final date specified in the Summary of Essential Information-Deferred Sales Charge Payment Dates, any unpaid amount will be deducted from the proceeds.
 Units purchased pursuant to the Reinvestment Plan are not subject to the remaining applicable deferred sales charge deduction.
 See Reinvestment Plan.